-- Agronomic: clovers, flax, peas (field, cowpeas), potatoes, sunflower, wheat
+- Agronomic: barley, clovers, flax, peas (field, cowpeas), potatoes, sunflower, wheat

 - Crop Production: cover crops, crop rotation

 - Education and Training: extension, networking, on-farm/ranch research, workshop

 - Production Systems: agroecosystems, dryland farming, organic agriculture

 - Soil Management: green manures, organic matter, soil quality/health